ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

     - schema-id with `$id` and use `$ref` with `$id`
     - load schemas lazily from any API, [ReferencingNetworkHandler](/docs/plugins#referencingnetworkhandler)
 - `oneOf` for "one-schema must match" validation, only usable with specific widgets
-    - ❗ only checks some schema: everything [validateSchema](/docs/plugins#validateschema) supports
     - supported by e.g. [`SelectChips`](/docs/widgets/SelectChips)

 >